-Photography has long since been my passion (second only to my love for astronomy, the culinary arts, and classical music).
+Photography has long since been one of my passions (second only to my love for astronomy, the culinary arts, and classical music).
 My passion for travel, specifically for destinations with spectacular landscapes, has fueled my journey with the camera.

 My enthusiasm for this hobby has only amplified over the years and has been taking me in the direction of Fine Art Printmaking.

-I continue to enjoy the art behind image-making and the journeys I embark on to find the “next” large-format print; however, I focus more and more on the art and techniques behind making physical prints.
+I enjoy the art behind image-making and the journeys I embark on to find the “next” large-format print.

 The photographs throughout the site cover a great deal of subject matter and have been selected from a long list of captured images in various film formats (35 mm, 6 × 7, digital full-frame 35 mm), brands (Fuji, Kodak, Agfa) and a wide range of lenses and camera gear.

-These photographs represent a compendium of captured images over the past 30 years, for the most part having been captured using Canon 35 mm Manual/Autofocus and digital equipment, Mamiya RB67, and most recently Sony Alpha.
+These photographs represent a compendium of captured images over the past 30 years, mostly captured using Canon 35 mm Manual/Autofocus and digital equipment, a Mamiya RB67, and most recently, on my Sony Alpha’s.

 While the digital representation of my images located on the site is the easiest method to show my work to the largest audience, I prefer to display my works in terms of Fine Art prints ranging from small Art Card style prints to images as large as 44 × 132 inches (~4 × 11 ft).